Farm Fresh Options

 Agritourism is the act of visiting a working farm or any agricultural, horticultural or agri-business operation for the purpose of enjoyment, education or active involvement in the activities of the farm or operation.
 Agritourism, as it is defined most broadly, involves any agriculturally-based operation or activity that brings visitors to a farm or ranch.

 Agritourism is a form of niche tourism that is considered a growth industry in many parts of the world, including the United States.
 Agritourism is widespread in America.
-Agritourists can choose from a wide range of activities that include picking fruits and vegetables, riding horses, tasting honey, learning about wine and cheesemaking, or shopping in farm gift shops and farm stands for local and regional produce or hand-crafted gifts.
+Agritourists can choose from a wide range of activities that include picking fruits and vegetables, riding horses, picking pumpkinds, cutting down Christmas trees, tasting honey, learning about wine and cheesemaking, or shopping in farm gift shops and farm stands for local and regional produce or hand-crafted gifts.

 If your schedule doesn't allow you to visit the local farmers' market, consider stopping by a local farm stand.
 Farm Stands sell fresh seasonal produce (call for hours of operation.)
 Several Will County Farms have "Pick-ur-own" which means you go to the farm and pick fruit or vegetables that are in season.
 This is a great way to enjoy some time with the family while making healthy food selections.
 Never thought so much fun could taste so good.